Layouts

 - closing nav menus on click,

-Escape, or resize - code block copy button behavior
+Escape, or resize - code block copy button behaviour

 Most layout work still happens in CSS. index.js only supports the interactive pieces.